Skip to content

 The request body is a JSON object with the following properties:

-descriptionfields in your schema properties to give the AI extractor context about what data to find.
-Start with a simple schema and refine it based on results. - Be specific about required vs. optional fields using the
+• Best Practice: Include description fields in your schema properties to give the AI extractor context about what data to find.
+Start with a simple schema and refine it based on results.

 Here is a more complex schema example for a blog post: